I Am Already a Volunteer

 Note: Wear blue jeans, comfy shoes & a white shirt; we'll give you a pink lei to wear so girls can easily identify you for assistance.

-Check In - 2 volunteers/shift, Breezeway, bottom of red stairs
+Check In - 2 volunteers/shift, bottom of red stairs

 Even if there is a line of eager girls, that’s okay!
 Just calmly greet each girl and ask her to sign in.
-If there is a line, you are not only greeting girls, but also helping to send them to the Boutique in a slow flow so they can be received by the Shopping Helpers in good hospitality.
+You are not only greeting girls, but also helping to send them to the Boutique in a slow flow so they can be received by the Shopping Helpers in good hospitality.

 Please . . . . .
 Dresses, jewelry, undergarments, shoes, purses, etc., are for prom-goers only.
-Invite any chaperons, mothers, grandmothers, & aunts to choose a dress from the "Mature Styles" located near the Check In tables.
+Invite any chaperons, mothers, grandmothers, & aunts to choose a dress from the "Mature Styles".
 They are welcome and encouraged to take a dress from this rack (located just before the restroom as you enter the boutique floor).
 Thank them for understanding.

 Accepting Additional Donations - We anticipate that persons may bring additional donations during the 2-day event.
 We are happy to accept them:

-Shopping Helper - 6-8 volunteers/shift in Kenwood Hall, among the dresses
+Shopping Helper - 2 volunteers/shift on the boutique floor, among the dresses

 Thank you for serving as a Personal Shopping Assistant as girls chose their Prom Dress.
 Your contact with the girls one-on-one is an important aspect of this ministry.
 Feel free to engage the girls in conversation about her school, her interests and what kind of dress she’d like to find.
 If she is receptive, stay with her and help her look at dresses, walk with her to the Dressing Rooms; if a girl is less interested in contact and wishes to shop on her own, that is certainly fine.

 Dresses are organized by size and color.
 Short dresses are mixed in with long.
-Encourage girls to try on a dress prior to selecting it.
 Each girl is only allowed 3 dresses at a time in the Dressing Room, then they’ll need to select 3 more and return to the end of the line.
 This is important so that the line keeps moving and every girl gets her turn.
 When shopping is light, we can allow you to “feed” dresses to girls, but otherwise, only 3 dresses per girl.
 Encourage girls to try larger dresses, reminding them that some dresses have been altered.

 Be sure to put dresses on the correct size rack, with the size tag facing out, arranged by color.
 Button buttons and zip zippers.
 If any dresses drag the floor, get safety pins from the Dressing Room and pin the hem to the waist or neckline, whichever is strong enough to hold it.
-If a dress is broken (zippers, buttons, rips), take it to the “Alterations” room in the Youth Space.
+If a dress is broken (zippers, buttons, rips), take it to the “Alterations” area at the top of the Red Stairs.
 We are only offering light alterations, replacing buttons & hooks or repairing seams but cannot make dresses larger or smaller and probably not hem them.

 Each girl may take home ONE dress per girl.
 No exceptions.
 We will not “hold” dresses.
-Girls can take one dress and if for any reason it doesn’t work out, she can come back and exchange it before 3:00 pm Saturday.
-Girls cannot shop for their sister or friend.
+Girls can take one dress and if for any reason it doesn’t work out, she can come back and exchange it before 2:00 pm Saturday.
+Girls cannot shop for their sister or friend, and mothers, aunts, nor teachers are able to shop for girls.
 If you need an exception to this, please send the person to Laura and we’ll figure out how to get what they need.

 To save the zippers, encourage girls to pull dresses on like a t-shirt over their head.

 Make statements like “you are beautiful” and “that will be fun to dance in,” but avoid any judgments such as commenting on body shape or need for better bra, shapewear, etc. Encourage girls to have their dress steamed at the top of the red stairs (in Wesley Hall).
-They may also shop for jewelry & shoes (in the Prayer Chapel).
-These are free.
+They may also shop for jewelry & shoes (in the Youth Space).
+These are also free.

 Prom dresses are strictly for high school girls.
 Mothers, Aunts, Grandmothers, and Chaperons are welcome to select a dress from the “mature styles,” which is located near the Check-In table.